Merrit/nyrna/docs/_pages/usage.md

     > ~/Applications/Nyrna/nyrna --toggle

 - Windows
-  - Run the `toggle_active_hotkey.exe` file from the Nyrna directory to add an icon to the system tray that will listen for the `Pause` key to be pressed.
+  - In settings enable `Close to tray`, and configure a hotkey.
+While Nyrna is opened or in the system tray this hotkey will trigger suspend/resume for the actively focused window.
     - Optionally, from Nyrna's settings you can set this hotkey monitor to run automatically at boot.